Course design

 I design online courses, and teach and facilitate online.
 I also design training and materials to help educators teach more effectively in online learning environments, for example:

-- Culture and Communication in Virtual Learning Environments: ETEC 565G (2013 – )
+- Culture and Communication in Virtual Learning Environments: ETEC 542 (2013 – )

-This course, developed in collaboration with Yael Tagerud of Linnaeus University in Sweden, is an elective course in the University of British Columbia’s Masters in Educational Technology online graduate program.
+This course, developed in collaboration with Yael Tagerud of Linnaeus University in Sweden, and Dr. Hyoshin Kim, is an elective course in the University of British Columbia’s Masters in Educational Technology online graduate program.
 First offered in spring 2013, it introduces learners to theoretical frameworks and existing research that considers the potential impact of culture on communications and learning in virtual learning environments.

 - Foundations of Global Citizenship (hybrid): HUMN 103 (2016)